CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

         git push origin my_awesome_new_feature

     + go to your own github page, i.e. ``https://github.com/karen/CoSMoMVPA`` if your git user name is ``karen``.
 Typically the github_ webpage already mentions that a new branch was pushed, so just click on `create pull request`.
-Ohterwise click `pull requests` in the right-hand bar, then click `New pull request`.
+Otherwise click `pull requests` in the right-hand bar, then click `New pull request`.
 Add a description to the pull request, and then submit it.

       We'll get back to you to review and discuss the code.
 Once the code is ready for the official master it will be merged.
 You should receive notifications by email when the code is discussed or merged.